lizzy596/Node_Server_Deconstructed/README.md

     Performance: Headers such as Cache-Control and Content-Encoding improve the performance by controlling caching and compression.
     Content Negotiation: Headers like Accept, Accept-Language, and Content-Type are crucial for content negotiation, allowing the server to serve content in the format preferred by the client.
     Cross-Origin Resource Sharing (CORS): Headers like Access-Control-Allow-Origin enable cross-domain communication in web applications.

+-Using gzip compression is always a best practice on a Node.js application.
+The Express frameworks recommends to use the NPM package compression as middleware to handle the compression process.

+-Do not use synchronous functions unless those methods are required for the initial setup.
+Asynchronous methods need to be used to ensure maximum performance of the app.
+Node.js 4.0+ exposes the command-line flag --trace-sync-io -- to print a warning whenever your application uses a synchronous API.

+-Activity logging is another important topic on any production application.
+NPM libraries like Winston or Bunyan are suggested by the Express framework as recommended approach to logging.
+They ensure asynchronous performance and facilitate the writing of logs to single commands like: winston.log('info', 'Hello distributed log files!');

+-Node application might crash.
+That is why it is very important to handle exceptions properly and prevent a production application to go offline.
+The use of a process manager such as PM2 is going to simply administration tasks and ensure an Express application runs 24/7.
+To prevent application crashes is important to implement try-catch or promise rejection techniques in the code.

+-The use of Linting tools is also highly recommended.
+A Lint process is going to analyse your source code and highlight potential errors on the writing.
+JSHint or JSLint are some tooling examples.

+--Another recommended approach is to use environment variables.
+This are configurations tied to the environment where an application is running to.
+Ports where an application listens to, paths and folders accessed on the code or database logins are examples of environment variables.

+-As all frameworks, keeping an eye on updates is important.
+For instance, Express2.x and Express 3.x are outdated version that shouldn’t be used in production.
+Checking the Security Updates is highly recommended as it keeps a log track of security vulnerabilities of each version.

+-When transferring sensitive data, it is highly recommended to use Transport Layer Security (TLS) to secure the connection.
+Encryption of the information is important to prevent packet sniffing attacks.

+-The Express team recommends reviewing the Headers that are returned by a running application.
+The use of Helmet can prevent some well-known web vulnerabilities by setting or removing some HTTP headers.
+For example, the X-Powered-By header can expose the engine behind your application leading attackers to a clue about your application.

+-A correct handling of cookies is also a best practice in terms of security.
+The Express framework exposes two middlewares which can be used: express-session and cookie-session.
+The following cookie options are recommended to increase security: secure, httpOnly, domain, path and expires.

+-Another important topic related to security is protection of brute-force attacks against authorization endpoints.
+An effective way to block them is to use metrics for consecutive failed attempts by same user and IP address.
+As an example, block any request from an IP address if it makes 100 failed attempts in a single day.
+The open source node-rate-limiter-flexible library is a great tool for preventing DDoS and brute force attacks.

+-Finally, the Express team highlights the importance of keeping all application dependencies secure.
+The use of NPM to manage dependencies is a very powerful, but it also can lead to a security breach.
+The use of tools like Snyk allow a fastest detection of dependencies vulnerabilities.